openactive/rpde-visualiser/README.md

 4. Progress is shown in the panel in the top right of the display.
 5. When processing is complete, the data quality metrics and a sample of records are displayed
 6. You can filter by organiser, location or activity or highlight records that have not met the DQ measure using the sliders
-6. You can view records in various ways: as a table, as raw json fromt the data feeds, as a list, on a map, etc
+6. You can view records in various ways: as a table, as raw json from the data feeds, as a list, on a map

 THIS TOOLS IS IN BETA - PLEASE RAISE ANY ISSUES HERE OR WITH THE OPENACTIVE TEAM